Open any Door

 -

-Yes, one spouse can purchase the home on their own without the other spouse’s credit or income being accounted for.
-However, the spouse not on the loan or title will be required to sign-off (with the title company) and acknowledge the other taking title as “married man/woman, as sole and seperate property”.
+However, the spouse (who is not on the loan or title) will be required to sign-off (with the title company) and acknowledge the other taking title as “married man/woman, as sole and separate property”.